 Have a whole week?
 Take the Ring Road.
 This route is about 828 miles and circles the entire country.
 If you zoomed around the Ring Road, you could do it in one day, but you would miss all the great pit stops, so we suggest dedicating a minimum of a week to this route.

-Here are 16 of the coolest spots to visit on your trip:
+Here are 16 of the coolest spots to visit in Iceland:

 The capital, largest city, and heart of Iceland.
 Located about 31 miles from Iceland’s main airport, this is a popular spot for visitors to start their trip.